nmjadue/Hackathon2021/README.md

 Our website features gamification elements paired with traditional educational methods to teach the elderly how to use their smart phone.
 We started with the ever-simple quiz function.
 The questions attempt to move in a very detailed, chronological order to guide the user every step of the way from A-Z. We cover hardware, software, password security, browsing functions, camera, and posting to social media.

 ## How we built it
 This project mostly uses Javascript, HTML, and CSS.
+We used photoshop and figma to create the images.

 <b>Javascript </b>